First Book Program

 Nicole Nelson, Assistant Professor of the History of Science.
 Nelson's manuscript, “Model Behavior: Animal Experiments and the Genetics of Psychiatric Disorders,” uses ethnographic methods to explore how scientists develop and deploy animal models to produce molecular knowledge about human alcoholism and anxiety, and how this shapes scientific and cultural understandings of how we define the human.
 Model Behavior is forthcoming from the University of Chicago Press.

 Nandini Pandey, Assistant Professor of Classics.
 Her manuscript, “The Poetics of Power in Augustan Rome,” explores how Roman writers responded to Augustan iconography in ways that shaped its perception in subsequent culture.
 Pandey’s project re-examines scholarly assumptions about the relationship between art, society, and power in the Augustan period, and is forthcoming from Cambridge University Press.

 Jonathan Senchyne, Assistant Professor of Library and Information Studies and Director of the Center for the History of Print and Digital Culture.
 His manuscript, “Intimate Paper and the Materiality of Early American Literature,” illuminates new dimensions of material culture, media studies, and the American literary public sphere by examining the literary, visual, and material cultures of rag paper in the late eighteenth and nineteenth centuries.

-Eunjung Kim, Assistant Professor of Gender and Women’s Studies.
+Eunjung Kim, Assistant Professor of Gender and Women’s Studies (now of Syracuse University).
 Kim's manuscript, “Curative Violence: Rehabilitating Disability, Gender, and Sexuality in Modern Korea,” focuses on a range of visual and culture analyses of a wide variety of texts from late 1930s Korea to present-day South Korea, and questions the assumption that curing disability represents a universal good.
-Curative Violence is forthcoming from Duke University Press in 2017.
+Curative Violence was published by Duke University Press in 2017.